build-on-aws/content/concepts/devops-essentials/index.md

 As mentioned earlier, you should use two questions to find the best place to start:

 1. Where is there a bottleneck or pain point for the team(s) that they are struggling with?
-1. What services or piece of infrastructure can you work on that is not mission critical?
+2. What services or piece of infrastructure can you work on that is not mission critical?
+3. What things would be greatly benefited by being automted?

 Once you have found a place to start, you can decide which approach first: automate the creation of infrastructure with IaC, add an automated build to a software project (CI), implement automated deployment (CD), containerize an application, add some monitoring, or configuration / secret management.

 ## Wrap Up
-It's not possible to learn every DevOps concept in a post or a day, but if you continuously learn and iterate on your culture, processes and technology, and work on your gaps and pain points you'll be surprised at how quickly you'll be able to make a big difference.
+We've learned a lot in this post today!
+We started with an introducton to what DevOps is and how to get started, discussed different patterns you'll encounter when automating your processes and gave an overview of the key concepts you'll encounter on your journey.
+It's not possible to become an expert on every DevOps concept in a post or a day, but if you continuously learn and iterate on your culture, processes and technology you'll be surprised at how quickly you'll be able to make an impact.
 You and your team are not alone in this journey - there's been over a decade of other teams learning and documenting their successes and challenges.
-This piece will continue to be updated with references to other DevOps articles we release.
+Stay tuned for more DevOps content!
 You can also find additional resources below.

 ### Resources
 You can find other articles on BuildOn about DevOps here using the DevOps tag.
 There's a variety of DevOps meetups run around the globe.
 If community based learning is your thing, you should definitely look for one near you!

 **Conferences:**
 * [DevOpsDays](https://devopsdays.org/)
-* We have [re:Invent](https://reinvent.awsevents.com/) every year, and many of the vendors mentioned run their own conferences and those can be a great place to learn as well!
+* If you're looking to learn more specifically about AWS & our tools, we have lots of options!
+These aren't specific to DevOps but often have talks or tracks that are related to it.
+We have [re:Invent](https://reinvent.awsevents.com/) every year.
 There are multiple [AWS Summits](https://aws.amazon.com/events/summits/) every year, have a look if one is in a city close to you.
 If you are just getting started with cloud, we recommend attending an [AWSome Day](https://aws.amazon.com/events/awsome-day/) and reading our [AWS Cloud Essentials](https://aws.amazon.com/getting-started/cloud-essentials/) page.
+* Many of the vendors mentioned run their own conferences and those can be a great place to learn as well!

 **Books:**
 * [DevOps Handbook](https://www.goodreads.com/book/show/26083308-the-devops-handbook)